 The blood test from the doctor came back positive, the first trimester came and went, I broke out of my own seclusion and silence and shared the news we were expecting a third baby.
 No pumpkins lined up but cute little shirts just as “Pinteresty.”
 This was really happening….

 Nine months went by and when it was time deliver my son, he tore into this world through an unexpected C-section.
 The silence of our life was shattered by his colicky, incessant cries.
 His first year was challenging.
 I lived on a limited, allergy free diet and little, very little sleep.
-I struggling to hear any peep, whisper or word from God.
+I again struggled to hear any peep, whisper or word from God.
 Something was different this time though, I knew the silence did not mean avoidance or abandonment.
 I knew what I felt did not equate to what was true.

-In a sense, the Lord used that time and my son as a way to prepare my heart for a deeper, more dependent, and richer life in faith with the Lord.
+Looking back to the times of silence in my story, the Lord used that time and my son as a way to prepare my heart for a deeper, more dependent, and richer life in faith with the Lord.
 My babies (the ones in heaven and ones on earth) created an atmosphere that has helped me remember the importance of repentance, dependence, and to stay the path of the Lord even when its hard, goes against all odds, and when it seems God is silent and far away.

 Some of us may wish a message from God would come to us.
 We might feel like God has long forgotten us or his silence is sign he no longer cares.
 I would like to encourage us to hold on to hope.
 Listen in the silence for a peep, whisper, or word.
 Take heart in knowing God hears your prayers (even when we don’t feel like he does.)
 And be ready with a prepared heart for the Lord’s divine intervention and startling interruptions in our life.